pixelgrade/pixcodes/README.md

 PixCodes is build to be controlled by the theme, we needed a plugin which allows the themes to select which shortcodes they support and provide style for.

-So beside having awesome shortcodes insert interface, PixCodes offers you a way for theme developers to:
+So beside having an awesome shortcodes insert interface, PixCodes offers you a way for theme developers to:
 - Select which shortcodes you want.[>>>](#select_shortcodes)
 - Edit the HTML markup of each shortcode.[>>>](#overwrite_templates)
 - Add/remove attributes.[>>>](#edit_params)